egberts/egberts.github.io-src/content/articles/fail2ban-regex-troubleshooting.md

 close that pattern out with a `$` but not yet, save that for the end of this tutorial.

-CAUTION: Everytime you make a change to `failregex`, PAY VERY CLOSE ATTENTION to the `Failregex: X total` tabulation.
+CAUTION: Every time you make a change to `failregex`, PAY VERY CLOSE ATTENTION to the `Failregex: X total` tabulation.
 Once you get that `Failregex: 0 total` , you know you have done something HORRIBLE, busted and broke your pattern, so roll that pattern back to its simpler pattern and start again.